scala-ide/scalariform/README.rst

-    [+|-]spaceBeforeColon                                 Enable/disable Add a space before colons [+|-]spaceInsideBrackets                              Enable/disable Require a space after '[' and before ']' [+|-]spaceInsideParentheses                           Enable/disable Require a space after '(' and before ')' -alignSingleLineCaseStatements.maxArrowIndent=[1-100] Set Maximum number of spaces inserted before an arrow to align case statements
+    [+|-]spaceBeforeColon                                 Enable/disable Add a space before colons [+|-]spaceInsideBrackets                              Enable/disable Require a space after '[' and before ']' [+|-]spaceInsideParentheses                           Enable/disable Require a space after '(' and before ')' [+|-]spacesWithinPatternBinders                            Enable/disable Add a space around the @ token in pattern binders
+    -alignSingleLineCaseStatements.maxArrowIndent=[1-100] Set Maximum number of spaces inserted before an arrow to align case statements
     -indentSpaces=[1-10]                                  Set Number of spaces to use for indentation